 While Moros were diving to look for wealth, the natives were diving to look for food such as crabs and other seafood.
 They called it “dalup,” a word native to inhabitants of the place, meaning “to dive.”
 It’s a local variant of “ladop,” the most popular and standard Bicolano word in the Bicol Peninsula.
 They were also catching fish using baits, which the natives called “paon,” the same word used in other parts of the Bicol Peninsula, meaning “fish bait.”

 Moros left then a group of Spaniards arrived.
 They stepped on the ground and had dialogues with the natives accompanied with gestures.
 They asked the natives what was the name of the place and the sea while pointing to the sea.
 Natives misunderstood it, thinking they were asking how to catch fish in the sea.
 Instead, they told the Spaniards that they would perform “dalup” or use “paon” to catch fish.
 Spaniards on their end assumed that the place was known as Dalup and Paon or “Dalup y Paon” in Spanish.

-Hundreds of years later when the Philippines was colonized by the United States, American soldiers learned about a place called Dalupes or Dalup y Paon by Spaniards, but over the years of their stay, they Americanized the name of the place by shortening it to “Dalupaon.”
+Hundreds of years later when the Philippines was colonized by the United States, American soldiers learned about a place called Dalupaes or Dalup y Paon by Spaniards, but over the years of their stay, they Americanized the name of the place by shortening it to “Dalupaon.”

-A proof that a Spanish shipyard existed in Dalupaon is seen near the shore within the territory of Dalupaon Elementary School, and these are the remnants of a huge sawmill, which was called “Camarin” by Spaniards.
-This assertion is backed by historical accounts kept in several repositories in Spain.
+A proof that a Spanish shipyard existed in Dalupaon is seen near the shore within the area of Dalupaon Elementary School, and these are the remnants of a huge sawmill called “Camarín” by Spaniards.
+This assertion is backed by historical accounts in several repositories in Spain.